-The Edinburgh Evening News has just published an article with the headline ‘Poll: 1 in 3 Scots say there should never be a second independence referendum’.
-The Dundee Evening Telegraph doesn’t do much beter telling the same story with the headline “Blow for SNP’s independence hopes despite poll lead”, Others ran with headlines along the lines of “32% don’t want a referendum”.
+The Edinburgh Evening News and others published an article with the headline ‘Poll: 1 in 3 Scots say there should never be a second independence referendum’.
+The Dundee Evening Telegraph doesn’t do much better telling the same story with the headline “Blow for SNP’s independence hopes despite poll lead”, Others ran with headlines along the lines of “32% don’t want a referendum”.

-Now, this is obviously supposed to be presented as bad news but clearly it’s not an unreasonable assumption to draw from that headline that 70% of Scots, minus the undecided, actually want a second independence referendum.
+Now, this is obviously supposed to be presented as bad news but clearly, it’s not an unreasonable assumption to draw from that headline that 66% of Scots, minus the undecided, actually want a second independence referendum.

 - 32 per cent opted for ‘there should never be another Scottish independence referendum’ (disastrously low for Unionists),